 It is envisioned that the UDSTP will be used in two ways:

 - to acknowledge outstanding senior U-M faculty who have been judged to have made significant contributions to DEI at the University of Michigan and/or beyond, and

 - to recruit outstanding senior faculty from other institutions who have been judged to have made significant contributions to DEI at other institution(s) and/or beyond.

-In addition to recognizing individual achievement in the area of DEI, the DDSTP is also designed to create a community of faculty who have a set of overlapping scholarly, pedagogical, and service/engagement interests that will stimulate exciting new collaborations and synergies.
-This will be achieved by awarding a special fellow-in-residence status at the National Center for Institutional Diversity (NCID) for all DDSTP recipients.
+In addition to recognizing individual achievement in the area of DEI, the UDSTP also is designed to create a community of faculty who have a set of overlapping scholarly, pedagogical, and engagement interests that will stimulate exciting new collaborations and synergies.
+This will be achieved by awarding all UDSTP recipients a special Faculty Fellow status at the National Center for Institutional Diversity (NCID).

-Course Release as NCID Faculty Fellow.
-To support the candidates’ campus transition, including additional scholarly engagement and leadership related to their roles as DDST professors and NCID faculty fellows, the school/college submitting a nominee is expected to provide a one-half year leave from teaching and administrative duties (equal to 50% of required annual teaching effort) within their first two years of the DDSTP.
+Course Release as NCID Faculty Fellow in-residence.
+To support the faculty members’ award, including additional scholarly engagement and leadership related to their roles as UDST professors and NCID faculty fellows, the school/college submitting the nomination is expected to provide a one-half year leave from teaching and administrative duties (equal to 50% of required annual teaching effort) within their first two years of the UDST Professorship.
 This contribution should be in addition to any accrued sabbatical leave, administrative leave, and course release provided as a part of the faculty hiring and negotiation process typical to the school/college unit.